dhis2/dhis2-mobile-ui/docs/overview.md

 ### Desktop

 **DHIS2 Mobile UI library** also supports desktop applications.
 When targeting desktop, you use a similar set of Compose APIs, but with desktop-specific configuration.

-This library is part of Compose Multiplatform, which means it is designed to work exclusively with Kotlin Multiplatform (KMP) projects.
+It is designed to work exclusively with Kotlin Multiplatform (KMP) projects.